Aka-Manto/Salt-Framework/README.md

 Within the SaltFramwork.py I have included some example layouts of some popular tools to give a clear idea of how to integrate your own, but heres a rundown of how to use the framwork.

+!
+Keep in mind, while I have alot of tools listed, they will not work unless they are structurely cloned into directories as listed within the SaltFramework.py file.
+The code only comes with a test.py file, meant to show you how the code operates. !

 First step - Clone the wanted tool into the libraries folder

 2nd step - Create a menu entry under the "Create Menu" divider of the SaltFramework.py file.